-- Employers who work in Retrofitting Homes responded that the ability to communicate with customers, in writing and in person, is the most valued skill in an employee (94% very important). - Employers indicated that building inspection for safety, quality of installation, and verification of efficiency is also very important skill (74%).
+- Employers who work in Retrofitting Homes responded that the ability to communicate with customers is the most valued skill in an employee (93% very important). - Employers indicated that understanding of local and state energy efficiency requirements and incentives for new and existing buildings is also very important skill (57%).